What happens if the tooth under the crown starts to ache?

 Pain beneath a crown is not normal.
-The vast majority of the time, this discomfort means that something needs attention.
-This could be one of a number of long-term issues.
-Other common causes include:
+In the vast majority of cases, this discomfort indicates that something needs attention.
+Common causes include:

 Ignoring pain allows the damage from these ailments, whether infection or structural damage, to worsen.
 It’s best not to wait.